saltstack/salt-enhancement-proposals/0000-master-cluster.md

 [alternatives]: #alternatives

 We currently have two alternatives to achieve "high availablity".
 This is a third, more robust approach that alleviates the issues with the current options.
+This is not intending to deprecate the current HA functionality.

 ## Unresolved questions